NurjahanJ/Icon-Interim-messaging/README.md

 ## Technologies Used

-- React.js
-- Tailwind CSS
-- Context API for state management
+- React.js with hooks for state management
-- OpenAI API for chat functionality
-- Serverless functions for API endpoints
+- Tailwind CSS for styling
-- Environment variables for secure API key storage
+- Click-outside detection for menus

-## Deploying to Vercel
+## Deployment

-This project is configured for seamless deployment on Vercel with serverless functions.
+This project can be deployed on platforms like Vercel or Netlify.

-1. **Fork or clone this repository to your GitHub account**
+1. Connect your repository to your preferred deployment platform

-2. **Connect your GitHub repository to Vercel**:
-   - Sign up or log in to [Vercel](https://vercel.com)
-   - Click "New Project" and import your GitHub repository
-   - Select the repository and configure as needed

-3. **Configure environment variables**:
-   - Add your `OPENAI_API_KEY` in the Vercel project settings
-   - Go to Settings > Environment Variables
-   - Add the key and value, and select all environments (Production, Preview, Development)

-4. **Deploy**:
-   - Click "Deploy" and wait for the build to complete
-   - Your application will be available at the URL provided by Vercel

-5. **Verify your deployment**:
-   - Check that the UI layout works as expected (centered initially, moves to bottom after sending a message)
-   - Test the chat functionality to ensure API calls are working
+2. Configure any required environment variables
+3. Deploy and verify the UI functions as expected